BinaryNibble/infosec-rbois/README.md

 # Infosec / Hacking - RBOIS

-A living resource page for hackers, researchers, and curious minds.
+An evolving resource page for hackers, researchers, and students looking to delve into the security field.

 ## Table of Contents